 All of these observations, activity analyses, field interviews and benchmarks were combined to yield valuable information about the root causes of payroll inefficiencies.

-Prioritizing Problems and Solutions
+Prioritising Problems and Solutions

 The insights from the assessment were arranged into categories, as the following examples show.
 This laid the groundwork for an improvement plan and an implementation timeline by the company.

-The prioritized list of findings gave the CFO compelling reasons to move ahead with the recommended remediation actions.
+The prioritised list of findings gave the CFO compelling reasons to move ahead with the recommended remediation actions.
 Protiviti was the natural choice to implement the solutions.
 In cases where business ownership was required to achieve optimal impact, Protiviti took on a project management role, while the business led the implementation.